-Public Information Session

-June 25, 2024, from 5-8 pm

-St. Charles Arena (Arena Hall)

-99 King Street E.

-St. Charles, ON P0M 2W0

-We invite you to view the Project information on the display boards and speak to members of the Project Team from Enbridge Gas and AECOM.

-Please sign-in at the front desk to receive future updates.
-Don't forget to fill out a Questionnaire as we want to hear from you!

-Enbridge Gas' Commitment
+Slide # Slide Title Script 1 Title Page Thank you for viewing the first Virtual Public Information Session for the St. Charles Community Expansion Project.
+This presentation has been prepared by AECOM Canada ltd. on behalf of Enbridge Gas Inc. The first Virtual Information Session will be available for viewing online from June 24 - July 12, 2024.
+The Project Team encourages you to review the information and provide any 3 Enbridge Gas' Commitment questions or comments regarding the Project.
+We look forward to hearing from you!
 Enbridge Gas is dedicated to engaging with Indigenous communities, agencies, interest groups, and community members.
 They commit to providing up-to-date information in an open, honest, and respectful manner while carefully considering your input.
 With over 3.9 million residential, commercial, and industrial customers, Enbridge Gas is committed to delivering natural gas safely and reliably.
 Environmental stewardship is also a top priority for Enbridge Gas, and they conduct their operations in an environmentally responsible manner.

-Enbridge Gas' Engagement with Indigenous Peoples

-Enbridge recognizes the diversity of Indigenous peoples who live where we work and operate.
+Enbridge Gas' Engagement with Indigenous Peoples Enbridge recognizes the diversity of Indigenous peoples who live where we work and operate.
 We understand that certain laws and policies have had destructive impacts on Indigenous cultures, languages, and the social and economic well-being of Indigenous peoples.
 We also recognize the importance of reconciliation between Indigenous peoples and broader society.
 We are committed to building positive and sustainable relationships with Indigenous peoples, based on trust and respect, and focused on finding common goals through open dialogue.
 The Indigenous engagement program is based on adherence to the Ontario Energy Board's Guidelines and Enbridge Inc.'s company-wide Indigenous Peoples Policy, which Enbridge Gas follows.
-Enbridge's Indigenous Peoples Policy lays out key principles for establishing relationships with Indigenous groups, including:

-- Recognizing the importance of the United Nations Declaration on the Rights of Indigenous Peoples in the context of existing Canadian law and the commitments that the government has made to protecting the rights of Indigenous Peoples; - Recognizing the legal and constitutional rights possessed by Indigenous peoples in Canada and the importance of the relationship between Indigenous Peoples and their traditional lands and resources; - Engaging early to achieve meaningful relationships with Indigenous groups by providing timely exchanges of information, understanding and addressing Indigenous project-specific concerns, and ensuring ongoing dialogue regarding its projects, their potential impacts and benefits; and - Aligning Enbridge's interests with those of Indigenous communities through meaningful, direct Indigenous economic activity in projects corresponding to community capacity and project needs, where possible.
+Enbridge's Indigenous Peoples Policy lays out key principles for establishing relationships with Indigenous groups, including: Recognizing the importance of the United Nations Declaration on the Rights of Indigenous peoples in the context of existing Canadian law Recognizing the legal and constitutional rights possessed by Indigenous peoples in Canada and the importance of the relationship between Indigenous Peoples and their traditional lands and resources; Engaging early to achieve meaningful relationships with Indigenous groups by providing timely exchanges of information, understanding and addressing Indigenous project-specific concerns, and ensuring ongoing dialogue regarding its projects, their potential impacts and benefits.

-Indigenous Peoples Policy